O'Brien, Reid, Tomkins, Taylor

-Swansea will have to make do with fewer attacking options, however, as Danny Graham recently completed a move to Premier League rival Sunderland.
+Swansea will have to make do with fewer attacking options, however, as Danny Graham recently completed a move to Premier League rivals Sunderland.

 |DID YOU KNOW?|

-- West Ham is without a win in its last four Premier League matches, while it has only won once in its last nine.
+- West Ham are without a win in their last four Premier League matches, while they have only won once in their last nine.

 - This will be the Hammers' fourth consecutive game in London after a home draw with QPR and back-to-back defeats at Arsenal and Fulham.

-- Sam Allardyce's side has also conceded 12 goals in four league games, with eight of them coming in their last two.
+- Sam Allardyce's side have also conceded 12 goals in four league games, with eight of them coming in their last two.

 - The Hammers have not kept a clean sheet in seven league matches but have managed to score at least one goal in 18 of their 24 league games overall.

-- Swansea is unbeaten in seven Premier League fixtures, although five of those matches have ended a draw.
+- Swansea are unbeaten in seven Premier League fixtures, although five of those matches have ended a draw.

 - The Swans won the reverse fixture at the Liberty Stadium 3-0 in what was the only ever Premier League meeting between the two clubs.

-- Michael Laudrup's side has enjoyed mixed experiences on its travels this season, having won, lost and drawn an equal number of away matches (four).
+- Michael Laudrup's side have enjoyed mixed experiences on their travels this season, having won, lost and drawn an equal number of away matches (four).

 - Jonathan De Guzman (pictured) has contributed the most assists of any Swansea player this season (eight), while he has also clocked up the most appearances in a Swans shirt (30).

-- Swansea has won every single match this term when it has led at half time.
-Its record of converting four half time leads into victories is the second best in the division.
+- Swansea have won every single match this term when they have led at half-time.
+Their record of converting four half-time leads into victories is the second best in the division.